Shona McGarty: Early work and EastEnders

 McGarty was involved in amateur musical theatre for six years, including a role in Wizard of Oz.
 In 2007, she appeared in the short film What Goes Around.

 In October 2007, following the announcement that established character Bianca Jackson (Patsy Palmer) was returning to EastEnders, McGarty was confirmed to be joining the soap as Whitney Dean; the daughter of Bianca's deceased partner Nathan Dean.
 McGarty began filming in January 2008, and made her first appearance as Whitney on 1 April.
 Early into her tenure, the character of Whitney was involved in a sexual abuse storyline in which she was groomed by Bianca's partner Tony King.
 McGarty who was 16 at the time, required her parents to give permission for the storyline to go ahead.
 In July 2012, McGarty was suspended from EastEnders by the acting executive producer Lorraine Newman "for repeatedly being late for filming".
 McGarty later regretted her behaviour as "lazy and irresponsible".
 The same year, McGarty performed the song A Change is Gonna Come for Children in Need 2012.
 McGarty's other storylines included being sexually exploited by Rob Grayson (Jody Latham), her marriage to Lee Carter (Danny-Boy Hatchard) and subsequent miscarriage, being stalked by Leo King (Tom Wells) which leads to her killing him in self-defence, and being impregnated by Zack Hudson (James Farrar), before discovering the baby has Edwards syndrome and omphalocele, which ultimately leads to her to terminating the pregnancy.
 In July 2023, McGarty announced her departure from EastEnders after fifteen years.
 In an interview with The Sun, McGarty said she "had decided to spread [her] wings and [would] be leaving EastEnders, whilst adding that she had "loved [her] years in the show."
-Her final scenes aired in 2024, following the end of her contract.
+Her final scenes aired in May 2024, following the end of her contract.
+McGarty reprised the role of Whitney for two episodes in May 2026.